john-thuo1/breastCancerDiagnosticTool_G1/README.md

 2. The data was small.
 The more the data used, the more efficient the model will be in predicting accurately.
 Hence our small train data also affected the accuracy of our model.

   # **Next Steps (Points of Improvement):**
-1.More data, will be needed to improve the model's performance.
+1.More data, will be needed to improve the model's performance. <br/>

-2.Training the data with equal number of benign and malignant images will reduce bias.
+2.Training the data with equal number of benign and malignant images will reduce bias. <br/>

-3. A new model that caters for images unrelated to cancer will be needed to test the model's efficiency in identifying cancer-related images
+3. A new model that caters for images unrelated to cancer will be needed to test the model's efficiency in identifying cancer-related images. <br/>

-4. We can also employ multi-class classification instead of binary to cater for a broader scope.
+4. We can also employ multi-class classification instead of binary to cater for a broader scope. <br/>